New Zealand Upgrade Programme: Rail

-Three rail projects in Auckland will be funded: $371 million towards extending electrification of Auckland's rail network from Papakura to Pukekohe, $247 million to develop the Drury railway station with two new stations at Drury East and Drury West, and $315 million to build an additional rail line between Wiri and Westfield in South Auckland; the third main line project.
+Three rail projects in Auckland are funded: $371 million towards extending electrification of Auckland's rail network from Papakura to Pukekohe, $247 million to develop the Drury railway station with two new stations at Drury East and Drury West, and $315 million to build an additional rail line between Wiri and Westfield in South Auckland; the third main line project.

-In Greater Wellington, $211 million will be towards upgrading the lines from Wellington to Palmerston North and Masterton.
+In Greater Wellington, $211 million is put towards upgrading the lines from Wellington to Palmerston North and Masterton.
 It includes new passing loops at Maymorn and Carterton railway station; a second platform at Featherston; new rolling stock storage facilities at Wellington, Levin, and Masterton; signalling upgrades; level crossing safety upgrades; refurbishing the Capital Connection rolling stock; and safety and capacity improvements at Wellington Station junction.

 Healthcare

 Hospitals have been allocated $300 million, which includes $96 million on mental health and addiction services and $83 million on child and maternal health.
-A further $75 million will be put towards addressing poor conditions in hospitals and $26 million will go towards regional and rural services.
-The spending on child and maternal health will include upgrading neonatal care facilities in Counties Manukau, Auckland, Hutt Valley, and Wellington, while maternity facilities will be upgraded in South Canterbury and the Hutt Valley.
-A new acute mental health care unit will be funded in Whakatane.
-A further $5.2 million will be made available for hospitals to replace coal boilers used for heating with biomass boilers as well as a contingency fund of $20 million.
+A further $75 million is to be put towards addressing poor conditions in hospitals and $26 million goes towards regional and rural services.
+The spending on child and maternal health includes upgrading neonatal care facilities in Counties Manukau, Auckland, Hutt Valley, and Wellington, while maternity facilities are to be upgraded in South Canterbury and the Hutt Valley.
+A new acute mental health care unit is to be funded in Whakatāne.
+A further $5.2 million would be made available for hospitals to replace coal boilers used for heating with biomass boilers as well as a contingency fund of $20 million.